bennettslin/yearlings_bobtail_app/PROMO_WORK.md

 * Marketing scroll useEffect is really just for pitch
     * Change from being marketing children to scroll and nav children
 * Bottom of marketing content has no minimum margin in low height screens.
+(Can't really fix.)

 * Create promo page
 * Create onesheet page